Nestrex Side Effects

 Applies to pyridoxine: capsule, injectable, solution, tablet, tablet enteric coated, tablet extended release

-Along with its needed effects, pyridoxine (the active ingredient contained in Nestrex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pyridoxine (the active ingredient contained in Nestrex) may cause unwanted side effects that require medical attention.

 - numbness of hands or feet

 Applies to pyridoxine: compounding powder, injectable solution, oral tablet

 The profound sensory loss following treatment with high doses of parenteral pyridoxine (the active ingredient contained in Nestrex) may not be reversible.[Ref]

 Nervous system side effects have included sensory neuropathy with axonal degeneration.
 The adverse neurologic side effects have been reported following a single large dose (10 g) administered intravenously.
 It may rarely occur following chronic administration of lower doses.
 Peripheral sensory neuropathy has also been reported.[Ref]

 Hypersensitivity side effects have been reported rarely.[Ref]